Bank of Baroda

 Statements and Auditors’ Report thereon

-6. The Bank's Board of Directors is responsible for the preparation of the other information.
-The other information comprises the Corporate Governance report (but does not include the Standalone Financial Statements and our auditors' report thereon) which we obtained at the time of issue of this auditors' report and Directors' Report, Key Financial Indicators and Shareholder's Information, which is expected to be made available to us after that date.
+5. The Bank's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the Corporate Governance report (but does not include the Standalone Financial Statements and our auditors' report thereon) which we obtained at the time of issue of this auditors' report.
+The Directors' Report is expected to be made available to us after the date of this report.

 Our opinion on the financial statements does not cover the other information and Pillar 3 disclosure under the Basel III Disclosure and we do not and will not express any form of assurance conclusion thereon.